alkue-com/acid/README.md

 ## Setup

-In the repository, add the following as GitHub Actions secrets:
+In the GitHub repository, create the following as GitHub Actions secrets:

 - `SUBSCRIPTION` - name or id, subscription must exist
 - `LOCATION` - e.g. `westeurope`
 - `RG` - name, resource group must exist
 - `ACI` - name, target to deploy/delete
-- `VNET` - name or id - created if not exists, use `az_cli_args` to set prefix
+- `VNET` - name or id - created if does not exist, use `az_args` to set CIDR
-- `SUBNET` - name or id - created if not exists, use `az_cli_args` to set prefix
+- `SUBNET` - name or id - created if does not exist, use `az_args` to set CIDR

 Use [azure/login](https://github.com/Azure/login) action in pipeline to login to Azure before using this action.